Air Travel Tips for families traveling with the diabetes dragon

 We have never been asked at security for a prescription or a letter confirming that our son has diabetes and needs to wear an insulin pump.
 However, I bring that prescription and letter every time I travel out of Canada, convinced that the first time I don’t have it, they’ll ask for it!

 We are aware, however, that this can be a sticky situation, especially if you are travelling outside of Canada where your rights may differ.
 We recognize that faced with a decision to disconnect or be refused boarding for your flight, many of us may feel pressured to disconnect.
 If you encounter difficulties, asking to speak to a transportation security supervisor may help.
-In any case, we recommend that you know your rights, and then use your own judgement regarding whether or not to defend those rights in a given situation.
+In any case, if you know your rights, you can use your own judgement in a given situation on whether or not to defend those rights .

 Tip from the Trenches

-We found it useful to prepare my young son for this possibility beforehand by telling him that the man may pat his clothes and may wave a wand over his pump to make sure it was “okay”.
+We found it useful to prepare my young son for this possibility by telling him beforehand that the man may pat his clothes and may wave a wand over his pump to make sure it was “okay”.
+We also assured him that we would be right there with him during any checks.
 If we had not done so, I suspect my son would have been quite worried about what they were doing.

 What's Allowed in Checked vs. Carry-On?